 Scouts who are registered, active members of a Boy Scout Troop, Venturing Crew, or a Sea Scout Ship who have received the Eagle Scout Award, Venturing Summit Award or Sea Scout Quartermaster Award.
 Scouts must be 15 years of age and have demonstrated practical citizenship in school, scouting and the community.
 Scouts must be enrolled in high school at the time of selection.
 Note: All applicants still in high school who reach their 18th birthday during the nomination year remain eligible if otherwise qualified.

-Eagle Scouts and Venturing Summit Award recipients can receive up to $2,000 over the course of four years ($500/year) for their accomplishment within Scouting.
+Eagle Scout, Gold Award recipients and Venturing Silver scouts can receive up to $2,000 over the course of four years ($500/year) for their accomplishment within scouting.
 Students must be accepted to Waynesburg University in order to qualify and provide their certificate as proof of achievement.

 One scholarship is awarded annually by the Camp Fire Conservation Fund to a Hornaday Award Silver medalist.